ChowAlbert/hello-world/README.md

-#have committed the first assignment
+#have committed the first assignment\n
 see assignment1
+#have committed the second assignment\n
+see assignment2